element36-io/hyperfridge-r0/docs/crypto.md

 ### Proof transaction inclusion and Instant Payments

-As we are able to prove the payload, we can create a proof for transaction inlusion.
-Means we can prove FIAT payments incoming and outgoing, both on-chain - similar as cross-blockchain bridges work today.
+As we are able to prove the payload, we can create a proof for transaction inclusion.
+Means we can prove FIAT payments incoming and outgoing, both on-chain - similar to how cross-blockchain bridges work today.
 Most banks are operating on a daily basis which prevents interactive use-cases or would ask e.g. for optimistic implementation and addition funds to secure the FIAT bridge.
 But the EU is working on instant payments which would even allow instant interactive and non-interactive applications.
 This does not only apply to FIAT assets but also to any TradFi assets.
-For example Maker DAO has invested 400 mUSD in a Blackrock ETF for traditional assets.
+For example, Maker DAO has invested 400 mUSD in a Blackrock ETF for traditional assets.
 Hyperfridge would be able to create proof of assets and do balancing of investments (invest and divest) automatically.
 Note that using Ebics and standard banking functionality comes at no cost or transaction fees.

 ### Open-API Banking and Payment-API (e.g. Stripe)

-The principles prented here can we applied to other Open Banking Standards as well like India's UPI or the PSD2 standard.
+The principles presented here can be applied to other Open Banking Standards as well like India's UPI or the PSD2 standard.
 Integrating payment platforms like Stripe would add fees to payments but is widely used.
-Payments on Stripe are easy to set up may be processed withig a few minutes which makes interactive use cases possible.
+Payments on Stripe are easy to set up and may be processed withing a few minutes which makes interactive use cases possible.

-The service can be offered by

 ### Witness, HSM and other secure modules

-The Witness for hyperfridge needs and HSM to sign data.
+The Witness for hyperfridge needs an HSM to sign data.
 One might think of Apple Secure Enclave  to enable new use cases where a simple Phone or Laptop can act as a witness.